The Investigation

 By Lynnclaire Dennis

 On 15 November 2015, Elmer J. Schettler, my best-man and ‘guy friend, left this world.
-Since his transition to the Grand Unknown ‘Next’, while my heart overflows with richly textured memories, there is an empty space in my heart that is engraved with his name.
-Since the day we met in 1997, ‘E’ was directly involved in multiple aspects of my life and all things Mereon, and the light he brought to life for me and the team are immeasurable.
+Since his transition to the Grand Unknown ‘Next’, while my heart overflows with richly textured memories, there is an empty space in my heart engraved with his name.
+Since the day we met in 1997, ‘E’ was directly involved in all things Mereon, and the light he brought to life for me and the team are immeasurable.
 An exquisite host, his capacity for receiving and returning love, his wry sense of humour, clear intellect, and deep wisdom was long a stabilising force.
-Elmer, your spirit remains loved, appreciated and cherished by all.
+His spirit remains loved, appreciated and cherished by all.

 Elmer served on the Board of the Mereon Legacy CIC from its inception, and was the founder and Chairman of the Board of Devansoy Inc., a company he built as a demonstration of his lifelong focus on health and value-added agriculture.